pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ### Simulating Data with ODEs

-First we simulate the data to use them as example for the fitting:
+First, we simulate the data to use them example for the fitting:

 ```julia
 model = "triple_piecewise_adjusted_logistic"